tttmmmyyyy/fixlang/Document.md

 2. Result-like monads

-This monad represents a value that may fail to be calculated.
+This type of monad represents a value that may fail to be calculated.
 In Fix's standard library, `Result e` is a monad with an error `e`:

 ```
 type Result e o = unbox union { ok : o, err: e };